pablodecm/phd_thesis/src/102_chapter_2.md

 protons and neutrons.
-The main detecting elements of this sub-detector are an assortment of sampling calorimeters, interleaving brass plates as absorber material and plastic scintillator tiles as active medium, the former causing the deposition of energy in the form of secondary particles by means of interactions with the material nuclei and the latter converting a part of that energy to visible light.
-The light from each tile is captured by a thin optical fibre and carried to a photodetector, producing electric signal that can be used to measure the total amount of deposited energy with the help of careful calibration.
+The main detecting elements of this sub-detector are an assortment of sampling calorimeters, interleaving brass plates as absorber material and plastic scintillator tiles as active medium; the former causing the deposition of energy in the form of secondary particles by means of interactions with the material nuclei and the latter converting a part of that energy to visible light.
+The light from each tile is captured by a thin optical fibre and carried to a photodetector, producing an electric signal that can be used to measure the total amount of deposited energy once it has been carefully calibrated.

 ![Cross sectional view of the CMS hadronic calorimeter (HCAL) detector in the $r-z$ plane, depicting the positioning of the various